 Given below is an example of how one can load an exemplar dataset:

 Feature names: ['sepal length (cm)','sepal width (cm)', 'petal length (cm)','petal width (cm)'] Target names: ['setosa' 'versicolor' 'virginica'] Type of X is: First 5 rows of X: [[ 5.1 3.5 1.4 0.2] [ 4.9 3.
 1.4 0.2] [ 4.7 3.2 1.3 0.2] [ 4.6 3.1 1.5 0.2] [ 5.
 3.6 1.4 0.2]]

 Loading external dataset: Now, consider the case when we want to load an external dataset.
-For this purpose, we can use pandas library for easily loading and manipulating dataset.
+For this purpose, we can use the pandas library for easily loading and manipulating datasets.

 To install pandas, use the following pip command:

 pip install pandas

 In pandas, important data types are:

 Series: Series is a one-dimensional labeled array capable of holding any data type.

 DataFrame: It is a 2-dimensional labeled data structure with columns of potentially different types.
 You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 It is generally the most commonly used pandas object.

 Note: The CSV file used in the example below can be downloaded from here: weather.csv